Coronavirus (Covid-19) Support

 When will Coach Education courses resume?

 All courses are postponed for the foreseeable future.
-When the current Government advice changes and we receive confirmation from FA Learning that courses can resume we will make an announcement.
+When the current Government advice changes and we receive confirmation from FA Learning that courses can resume in full, with scope for new bookings, we will make an announcement.

 On Friday 1st May, Surrey FA announced that affiliation fees will be waived for the 2020/21.